-ENG 092 BASIC ENGLISH I (3T)
+ENG 092 BASIC ENGLISH I

-This course is a review of basic writing skills and basic grammar.
+3 credits This course is a review of basic writing skills and basic grammar.
 Emphasis is placed on the composing process of sentences and paragraphs in standard American written English.
-Students will demonstrate these skills chiefly through the writing of well-developed, multi-sentence paragraphs.
+Students will demonstrate these skills chiefly through the writing of welldeveloped, multi-sentence paragraphs.

-ENG 093 BASIC ENGLISH II (3T) 3 credits PREREQUISITE: A grade of "C" or better in ENG 092 or satisfactory placement score
+ENG 093 BASIC ENGLISH II (3T)

+PREREQUISITE: A grade of "C" or better in ENG 092 or satisfactory placement score